thallam/newbie_news/README.md

-##Newbie.news - a hacker news style app -for newbs.
+##Newbie.news - a reddit/hacker-news style app - for newbies.